CaesarXInsanium/guile-lox/README.md

 - start working on the bytecode interpreter
   -  start the bytecode tests
 - implement the full lexer
+  - almost done. some edge case to handle still
-- remove references to Object member in token-record
+  - rename scanner to lexer
 - move this list to GitHub issues
 - learn GitHub in order to do above
 - RE reimplement the error system. do this shit again since it made things